borisbenedikter/borisbenedikter.github.io/teaching.md

 Mentoring is not just a responsibility alongside research; it is a **commitment to a student's learning, growth, and future**.
 My goal is to foster a collaborative environment where students can develop into independent and impactful researchers.

-### My Approach to Mentoring

 My approach to mentoring mirrors my teaching philosophy: I see it as a shift from delivering content to **guiding and supporting**.
-I aim to create a space where students feel empowered to tackle open-ended challenges, reason through design decisions, and learn from an iterative process of inquiry and reflection.
+I aim to create a space where students feel empowered to tackle open-ended challenges, reason through design decisions, and learn through an iterative process of inquiry and reflection.
 By providing consistent feedback and asking probing questions, I help students build not only their technical skills but also their confidence and creativity.

 #### Doctoral Students

 * A. Garzelli (2023–Present): Research on **stochastic optimal control** for spacecraft rendezvous and UAV guidance.
 * L. Ramponi (2025–Present): Research on **DeepONets** and **Transformers** for space situational awareness.

 #### Undergraduate & M.Sc.
 Theses Co-Advised

 * F. Gettatelli (2023), **"Convex Optimization of Ascent and Powered Descent of a Reusable Launch Vehicle"**, M.Sc. in Space and Astronautical Engineering, Sapienza University of Rome
 * A. Capelle Domínguez (2023), **"Convex Optimization of Powered Guided Landing on Mars"**, B.Sc. in Aerospace Engineering, Sapienza University of Rome
 * I. Llansó y Pérez (2022), **"Convex Optimization of ΔV-EGA Interplanetary Trajectories"**, B.Sc. in Aerospace Engineering, Sapienza University of Rome